replicante-io/replicante.io/content/docs/core/main/basics/intro.md

 To remain general purpose, these frameworks mostly focus on providing an event bus and task scheduling with APIs to emit events and rules to react to them.

-While very powerful, this approach means it is up to the user to implement orchestration tasks as well as monitoring triggers.
+While very powerful, this approach means it is up to users to implement orchestration tasks as well as defining monitoring triggers.
 The result often is overly-specific, fragile, set-ups that are hard to manage and share.

 Replicante aims to avoid some of these shortcomings at the expense of generalisation: